Country

 Circumstances:

-The crew was engaged in a training mission in RAF Cottesmore.
-In flight, an engine caught fire and crew attempted to make an emergency landing in an open field near the Airfield.
-The aircraft was damaged beyond repair while the crew fate remains unknown.
-Crew from the 4th OTU.
+The crew was engaged in a training mission at RAF Cottesmore.
+While cruising in the vicinity of the airbase, an engine caught fire and the crew attempted an emergency landing when the airplane crash landed in an open field.
+The aircraft was damaged beyond repair and there were no fatalities among the crew from the 4th OTU.

 Operator: